drasive/mysql-to-webform/README.md

 # mysql-to-webform

 Generates HTML5 web-forms from the columns of a MySQL database.
-This was a school project for module 307 at the [GIB Muttenz](http://www.gibm.ch) (Switzerland).
+This was a school project for module #307 at the [GIB Muttenz](http://www.gibm.ch) (Switzerland).

-*Attention: The user interface, the documentation and the code documentation are in __German__, even though the code is in English.*
+*Attention: The user interface, the documentation and the code comments are in __German__, even though the code itself is in English.*

 ## Features
 - Supports a wide variety of data types (20)
+- The database connection parameters are configurable via the user interface
+- The generated HTML forms are W3C validated
 - Modern, easy to use and responsive user interface
+- Extensive documentation
 - Well tested

 ## Installation